dansuh17/segan-pytorch/README.md

 # Pytorch Implementation of SEGAN (Speech Enhancement GAN)
-Implementation of [SEGAN](https://arxiv.org/abs/1703.09452) by Pascual et al., using pytorch.
+Implementation of [SEGAN](https://arxiv.org/abs/1703.09452) by Pascual et al. in 2017, using pytorch.
 Original Tensorflow version can be found [here](https://github.com/santi-pdp/segan).

 ## Prerequisites